thess/callattendant-wiki/Developer-Guide.md

 ![Alt text](https://github.com/emxsys/callattendant/blob/master/docs/images/Main_Sequence_Diagram.png "Main Sequence Diagram")

 ### Implementation View
+This section describes the overall structure of the implementation model, the decomposition of the software into layers and subsystems in the implementation model, and any architecturally significant components.

 ###### _Component Diagram_
 ![Alt text](https://github.com/emxsys/callattendant/blob/master/docs/images/Implementation_View.png "Implementation Diagram")

 ### Deployment View
+This section describes one or more physical network (hardware) configurations on which the software is deployed and run.
+It is a view of the Deployment Model.
+At a minimum for each configuration it should indicate the physical nodes (computers, CPUs) that execute the software and their interconnections (bus, LAN, point-to-point, and so on.)
+Also include a mapping of the processes of the Process View onto the physical nodes.
 ###### _Deployment Diagram_
 ![Alt text](https://github.com/emxsys/callattendant/blob/master/docs/images/Deployment_View.png "Deployment Diagram")

 ### Data View
+This section contains a description of the persistent data storage perspective of the system.
+This section is optional if there is little or no persistent data, or the translation between the Design Model and the Data Model is trivial.

 ###### _Entity Relationship Diagram_
 ![Alt text](https://github.com/emxsys/callattendant/blob/master/docs/images/Data_View.png "Entity Relationship Diagram")